cheater/pmset-session/README.md

 include PID files where the process ID is now being used by some other, unrelated process.
 You can use `pmset-session -o $$` to remove all PID files and start a session only for your current shell.

-# Known bugs

-There is a known bug wherein if you go into the source of `pmset-session` and set `$max_lock_wait` to a fractional value between 1 and 2 it will ignore a failure to acquire the lock and continue executing.
-So don't do that.